LiveWithTrance/DS5690Presentation/README.md

 ## Answer: Why Use ALiBi?

 Traditional position embeddings can sometimes be problematic, especially when dealing with non-linear relationships in language or when handling sequences longer than those seen during training.
-ALiBi's head-specific constant bias simplifies the model without compromising on performance, making it an attractive choice for NLP tasks.
+ALiBi's head-specific constant bias simplifies the model without compromising on performance.

 ## Video Overview